fluencelabs/cli/docs/commands/README.md

 ## `fluence provider offer-create`

-Create an offer.
+Create offers.
 You have to be registered as a provider to do that

 ```
 USAGE
-  $ fluence provider offer-create [--no-input] [--env <value>] [--priv-key <value>] [--offers <value>]
+  $ fluence provider offer-create [--no-input] [--env <value>] [--priv-key <value>] [--offer <value>]

 FLAGS
   --env=<dar | stage | kras | local | custom>  Fluence Environment to use when running the command
   --no-input                                   Don't interactively ask for any input from the user
-  --offers=<offer-1,offer-2>                   Comma-separated list of offer names.
-If not provider all offers will be
+  --offer=<offer-1,offer-2>                    Comma-separated list of offer names.
+Can't be used together with
-                                               used
+                                               --offer-ids.
+To use all of your offers: --offer all
   --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is
                                                unsecure.
 On local network
                                                0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 key
                                                will be used by default

 DESCRIPTION
-  Create an offer.
+  Create offers.
 You have to be registered as a provider to do that

 ALIASES
   $ fluence provider oc